svist000/grass-farming-tv-box/README.md

 ![Partiocion that you can open](https://github.com/user-attachments/assets/548e5b98-6b0e-4411-8bbe-69a2d9f6914e)

+## Modify scripts in visible particion
-In dtb\amlogic you should find your model or the most similiar to your model e.g. i used for A95XF3 air /dtb/amlogic/meson-sm1-a95xf3-air.dtb .
+When you open visible particion, in dtb\amlogic you should find your model or the most similiar to your´s e.g. i used for A95XF3 air /dtb/amlogic/meson-sm1-a95xf3-air.dtb .
 Copy the path and paste into extlinux.conf .

-`extlinux.conf file: `
+`extlinux.conf file: ` Uncomennt lines a put 'fdt /dtb/amlogic/meson-sm1-a95xf3-air.dtb' (path with your model)
 ```
  label Armbian_community
   kernel /Image